bvllmer/To-Do-List/README.md

 ## Features
 - Save tasks to LocalStorage, restoring them on restart.
 - Mark tasks as done.
-- Save tasks marked as done to LocalStorage.
 - Remove tasks.

 ## Coming Soon